The federal government encourages people to save for retirement in a variety of ways. Mainly, the government gives superannuation tax concessions.

 From 1 July 2007, any pension is allowed that meets certain minimum standards relating to minimum annual payments (e.g. the annual payment for a beneficiary aged 55–64 must be at least 4 per cent and no more than 10 per cent of the account balance).

 From 20 September 2007, 100 per cent of the assets of any pension are assets tested for social security purposes.
 It is important to obtain advice if a pension has been started before 20 September 2007.
-It may be worthwhile for people who have already started receiving a pension to see whether it would be worthwhile stopping the pension and commencing a new one.
+For people who have already started receiving a pension, check whether it would be worthwhile stopping the pension and commencing a new one.

 It is important to take professional advice about the type of pension that you choose.